adiwg/mdEditor-doc/tutorial/entering-metadata/entering-main-poc-resume.md

   * Click in the <span class="md-element">Contacts</span> selector and choose the individual contact you created in the previous step.
 {% endhint %}

 The metadata requirement for <span class="md-panel">Point Of Contact</span> has been fulfilled.
-But let's add a second <span class="md-panel">Point Of Contact</span> object to observe how these array-panels work.
+But let's add a second <span class="md-panel">Point Of Contact</span> object to observe how these array panels work.

 {% hint style='working' %}
   Add a second <span class="md-panel">Point Of Contact</span> object